Astrology and science: Sociology

 Studies and polling have shown that the belief in astrology is higher in Western countries than might otherwise be expected.
 In 2012, in polls 42% of Americans said they thought astrology was at least partially scientific.
 This belief decreased with education and education is highly correlated with levels of scientific knowledge.

 Some of the reported belief levels are due to a confusion of astrology with astronomy (the scientific study of celestial objects).
 The closeness of the two words varies depending on the language.
 A plain description of astrology as an "occult influence of stars, planets etc. on human affairs" had no impact on the general public's assessment of whether astrology is scientific or not in a 1992 eurobarometer poll.
 This may partially be due to the implicit association amongst the general public, of any wording ending in "-ology" with a legitimate field of knowledge.
 In Eurobarometers 224 and 225 performed in 2004, a split poll was used to isolate confusion over wording.
 In half of the polls, the word "astrology" was used, while in the other the word "horoscope" was used.
 Belief that astrology was at least partially scientific was 76%, but belief that horoscopes were at least partially scientific was 43%.
 In particular, belief that astrology was very scientific was 26% while that of horoscopes was 7%.
-This appeared to indicate that the high level of apparent polling support for astrology in the EU was indeed due to confusion over terminology.